 A precise description of spontaneous symmetry breaking requires unitarily inequivalent Hilbert space representations, because the vacuum state in a given irreducible representation is generally unique.
 But that seems to give rise to an apparent paradox: by Wigner's theorem, every symmetry can be implemented by a unitary operator.
-Shouldn't that all representations related by a symmetry are unitarily equivalent-and hence that spontaneous symmetry breaking is impossible?
+Shouldn't that all representations related by a symmetry be unitarily equivalent and hence, shouldn't spontaneous symmetry breaking be impossible?